SteliosSpanos/flashcard-assistant/README.md

 ## Discord Automation

-Set up automated daily flashcard reminders sent directly to your Discord server using n8n workflows.
+Set up automated daily flashcard reminders sent directly to your Discord server using a bash script.

 ### Features